MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_07.md

 ![Multitenant App Diagram](../Resources/Images/B2BMultitenantDiagram.png)

+The application object (App Registration) is the *global* representation of your application for use across all tenants, and the service principal (Enterpise Application) is the *local* representation for use in a specific tenant.
+The application object (App Registration) serves as the template from which common and default properties are *derived* for use in creating corresponding service principal objects (Enterpise Applications).

+An application object (App Registration) has:

+- A one-to-one relationship with the software application, and
+- A one-to-many relationship with its corresponding service principal object(s) (Enterpise Application)

+A service principal (Enterpise Application) must be created in each tenant where the application is used, enabling it to establish an identity for sign-in and/or access to resources being secured by the tenant.
+A single-tenant application has only one service principal (in its home tenant), created and consented for use during application registration.
+A multi-tenant application also has a service principal (Enterpise Application) created in each tenant where a user from that tenant has consented to its use.
 ## Success Criteria

 - Verify that you deleted the invited external users ExternalUserA and ExternalUserB from your home tenant.